Kawasaki-juku

 Kawasaki-juku (川崎宿, Kawasaki-shuku) was the second of the fifty-three stations of the Tōkaidō.
 It is located in Kawasaki-ku in the present-day city of Kawasaki, Kanagawa Prefecture, Japan.

 History

-Kawasaki-juku was established as a post station in 1623, by the local magistrate Hasegawa Nagatsuna.
+Kawasaki-juku was established as a post station in 1623, by the local magistrate Koizumi Yoshikatsu.
 It was the last post station to be built along the Tōkaidō.
 It was located near Heiken-ji, a famous Buddhist temple, so it was often used by travelers coming to pray.

 The classic ukiyo-e print by Andō Hiroshige (Hōeidō edition) from 1831–1834 depicts travelers in a ferry-boat crossing the Tama River, and passengers waiting on the further bank.
 Mount Fuji is depicted in the far distance.